-7 Discussion
+6 Discussion

 It is not the first time that the AOSE community studies and uses business process models.
-There are a number of works, e.g., one for improving a process model representing the behavior of agents [11], another for proposing a method for transforming BPMN models to agent-oriented models in the Prometheus methodology [26], and another that provides a mapping of BPMN diagrams to a normalized form checking for certain structural properties, which normalized form can itself be transformed to a petri-net that allows for further semantic analysis [27].
+There are a number of works, e.g., one for improving a process model representing the behavior of agents [11], another for proposing a method for transforming BPMN models to agent-oriented models in the Prometheus methodology [22], and another that provides a mapping of BPMN diagrams to a normalized form checking for certain structural properties, which normalized form can itself be transformed to a petri-net that allows for further semantic analysis [23].

 All these works can be aligned with ours using method engineering and provide a number of new paths or possibilities for a system modeler that has come up with the Gaia analysis models.
-Thus, an AOSE practitioner can transform the process model outputted from our work to a system specification using the Prometheus methodology notation [26] and continue using that methodology.
-Another might be interested in checking certain structural properties of the process model [27].
+Method fragments [24] are reusable methodological parts that can be used by engineers in order to produce a new design process for a specific situation.
+This allows a development team to come up with a hybrid methodology that will support the needs of specific programming and modeling competencies.
+Thus, an AOSE practitioner can transform the process model outputted from our work to a system specification using the Prometheus methodology notation [22] and continue using that methodology.
+Another might be interested in checking certain structural properties of the process model [23].

-Some preliminary results of this work have appeared in EUMAS 2010 (with informal proceedings) [28].
+Some preliminary results of this work have appeared in EUMAS 2010 (with informal proceedings) [25].
 In that work, we provided transformation templates targeting the BPMN v1 metamodel.
 This work extends that one by targeting the XPDL metamodel, which offers a wide range of possibilities when available tools are concerned.
 Moreover, this work caters for integrating multiple roles in a single process model.